-The ancient tradition of throat singing (xöömei in Tuvan) developed among the nomadic herdsmen of Central Asia (map Bing maps), people who lived in yurts, rode horses, raised yaks, sheep and camels, and had a close spiritual relationship with nature.
+The Ancient Tradition of throat singing (xöömei in the Tuvan language) developed among the nomadic herdsmen of Inner Asia, people who lived in yurts, rode horses, raised yaks, sheep and camels, and had a close spiritual relationship with nature.
 Throat singing traditionally was done outdoors, and only recently was brought into the concert hall.
-Singers use their voices to mimic and interact with the sounds of the natural world — whistling birds, bubbling streams, blowing wind, or the deep growl of a camel.
+Singers use their voices to mimic and interact with the sounds of the natural world—whistling birds, bubbling streams, blowing wind, or the deep growl of a camel.
 Throat singing is most commonly done by men.
 Although custom and superstition have discouraged women from throat singing, recently this taboo is breaking down, and there are now excellent female throat singers too.

 NOTE: The term xöömei refers to a particular style but also to throat singing in general.
 It is sometimes spelled khoomei, hoomei, or choomeij.